-1. These policies and procedures derive from the General Academic Regulations (GARs/F/26-31).
+1. These policies and procedures derive from the General Academic Regulations (GARs, Part F, paragraph 26-31).
 Applicants should consult the General Academic Regulations on the scope and limitations for the granting of Accreditation of Prior Learning (APL).

 - 2. APL is use of prior learning for the purposes of granting: - (a) equivalence with and therefore exemption from admissions criteria; or - (b) exemptions from a module or stage of a programme. - 3.
-There are two main categories of APL: - (a) Accreditation of prior certificated learning (APCL): the use for either of the above purposes of any learning for which an applicant has (or will be) awarded a recognised qualification; - (b) Accreditation of prior experiential learning (APEL): the use for either of the above purposes of any learning which is acquired through experience (including, but not limited, to formal tuition, training courses, work or professional experience) but for which no formal qualification has been awarded. - 4.
+There are two main categories of APL: - (a) Accreditation of prior certificated learning (APCL): the use for either of the above purposes of any learning which has been formally assessed and certificated from previous study with a higher education institution, which can include BPP University. - (b) Accreditation of prior experiential learning (APEL): the use for either of the above purposes of any learning which is acquired through experience (including, but not limited, to formal tuition, training courses, work or professional experience) but for which no formal qualification has been awarded. - 4.
 Applicants may seek accreditation for one or more purposes, and in one, or both APL categories.

 - 5. APL applications for the purposes of gaining exemption from admissions criteria shall be considered prior to the consideration of the full application. - 6.
 APL applications for the purposes of module or programme stage exemption will only be considered following the applicant being offered a place on the programme. - 7.
 Credit will only be awarded on the basis of evidence of relevant learning not just experience alone. - 8.
-Decisions to award specific credit and therefore to exempt students from modules will be based on the identification, description and assessment of equivalence of APL learning outcomes to specified module learning outcomes. - Judgment about the equivalence of APCL and APEL to admissions criteria, module, or stage outcomes will take into account the principles of relevance, level, authenticity, currency and sufficiency. - 10.
+Decisions to award specific credit and therefore to exempt students from modules will be based on the identification, description and assessment of equivalence of APL learning outcomes to specified module learning outcomes. - 9.
+Judgment about the equivalence of APCL and APEL to admissions criteria, module, or stage outcomes will take into account the principles of relevance, level, authenticity, currency and sufficiency. - 10.
 Students will be assessed with equality and fairness and there shall be transparency in all processes and decisions.